aldelaro5/Bug-Fables-Internal-Docs/docs/PlayerControl/Actions/CancelAction.md

 ## Parameters

-- `keepbeerang`: If false, the `beemerang` will get destroyed if it exists
+- `keepbeerang`: If false, the `beemerang` will get destroyed if it exists (this is only called with true when colliding with a [JumpSpring](../../Entities/NPCControl/ObjectTypes/JumpSpring.md))

 ## Procedure